 Chevrolet's flagship SUV just got a significant boost in power and capability.
 Effortless towing and the potential for 20+ miles per gallon make this arguably the best Suburban ever...

 Note: The Diesel Page is a subscriber supported web magazine.
-Feature articles are part of the Electronic Magazine (E-Zine) format here in The Diesel Page.
-Articles appearing in "This Month's Features" section will run for a preiod of time before being removed from the web site (new material is added on about the 15th of each month).
+Feature articles are part of the online format here in The Diesel Page.
+Articles appearing in "This Month's Features" section will run for a preiod of time before being removed from the web site (new material is added each month).
 Once leaving here, feature articles, product reviews and tech pages will only be available as part of a bound volume specific to each engine.

 Send e-mail to: turbo@TheDieselPage.com